 The scenery abruptly improves as the trail nears Damnation Creek, which flows through a large ravine with an especially fine collection of big redwoods.
 After crossing a footbridge, the trail widens into a double-tracked road with moss and redwood sorrel growing between the tracks.
 The redwoods become a little more ordinary as you leave the ravine behind, but there are some nice views of attractive old growth above you on the hillside.
 The traffic noise from Highway 101 gets increasingly loud after the creek crossing.

 The road ascends very gently as it meanders through the lush forest.
 A few hefty wooden mileposts sit by the side of the road.
 After a mile or so the woods become more and more impressive, and the best old-growth of the hike is to be found in the last half-mile before the Damnation Creek Trail.
 There are some great views downhill of a grove located on a less-steep section of the hill.

 The hike as shown in the map above ends at the Damnation Creek Trail.
-Past the Damnation Creek Trail, the road stops ascending and begins a gentle descent.
-The really big redwoods end in just a few hundred yards, then the forest becomes increasingly open as the redwoods gradually peter out.
-At the same time, the roar of the surf gets louder.
-The trail leaves the redwoods completely just a few yards before reaching Highway 101.

-© 2008, 2012, 2020 David Baselt

-Rewrite | The scenery abruptly improves as the trail nears Damnation Creek, which flows through a large ravine with an especially fine collection of big redwoods.
-After crossing a footbridge, the trail widens into a double-tracked road with moss and redwood sorrel growing between the tracks.
-The redwoods become a little more ordinary as you leave the ravine behind, but there are some nice views of attractive old growth above you on the hillside.
-The traffic noise from Highway 101 gets increasingly loud after the creek crossing.

-The road ascends very gently as it meanders through the lush forest.
-A few hefty wooden mileposts sit by the side of the road.
-After a mile or so the woods become more and more impressive, and the best old-growth of the hike is to be found in the last half-mile before the Damnation Creek Trail.
-There are some great views downhill of a grove located on a less-steep section of the hill.

-The hike as shown in the map above ends at the Damnation Creek Trail.
-Past the Damnation Creek Trail, the road stops ascending and begins a gentle descent.
+Past the Damnation Creek Trail, the road begins a gentle descent.
 The really big redwoods end in just a few hundred yards, then the forest becomes increasingly open as the redwoods gradually peter out.
 At the same time, the roar of the surf gets louder.
 The trail leaves the redwoods completely just a few yards before reaching Highway 101.

 © 2008, 2012, 2020 David Baselt